Tuwaiq-DS-ML-bootcamp-V-8/Usecase-3-Project-2/README.md

    - Conducted bivariate and multivariate analysis to explore relationships between different variables.
    - **Correlation Matrix**: Generated a correlation matrix to identify the strength of relationships between rankings (e.g., global rank vs. national rank).
+   - **Scatter-plot**: to show relationship between University Rank and University Score.
+   - **Bar-chart and pie-chart**: to answer the questions.
    - **Country Analysis**: Grouped data by country to identify nations with the highest concentration of top-ranked universities and visualized the findings using bar charts.

 ---